hokiemft/starter-hello-world/content/home/homepage.md

 ## My Mission

-To help others not miss the forest for the trees
+To help others see the forest *and* the trees

 ## Interests